filecoin-saturn/L1-node/docs/faq.md

 If your node didn't gracefully shutdown and you need to manually deregister the node, from the host (same IP as the node):

-Send an HTTP POST to https://orchestrator.strn.pl/deregister with the `Content-Type` header set to `application/json` and the following body
+Send an HTTP POST to https://orchestrator.strn.pl/deregister with the `Content-Type` header set to `application/json` and the following body:

 ```json
 { "nodeId": "<NODE ID>" }
 ```

+If this returns `{"error":"Unable to deregister"}` then you may have used the "short" (8 character) instead of "long" (36 character) Node ID.
+Note that the _Failed registration: Node ... cannot register with newer version 1044_4292ce7 without deregistering first.
+Please make sure to set up graceful version upgrades._ start-up error, which is what typically triggers having to do this, prints the short instead of the long Node ID.

+If this returns `{"error":"Invalid nodeId"}` then the syntax is wrong for another reason.

+Using [`curl`](https://curl.se) this can be done with `curl -X POST https://orchestrator.strn.pl/deregister -H 'Content-Type: application/json' -d '{ "nodeId": "12345678-a3fa-3a10-a123-987e6b543c21" }'`.

 ## Wallet